-The nature of what may reasonably be considered spiritual advice makes it unnecessary to include in the rule a specific exception for communications in furtherance of crime or fraud, as in Rule 503(d) (1).
+The nature of what may reasonably be considered spiritual advice makes it unnecessary to include in the rule a spcific exception for communications in furtherance of crime or fraud, as in Rule 503(d) (1).

-(c) Who May Claim the Privilege.
+Subdivision (c).
 This subdivision makes clear that the privilege belongs to the communicating person.
 However, a prima facie authority on the part of the clergyman to claim the privilege on behalf of the person is recognized.
 The discipline of the particular church and the discreetness of the clergyman are believed to constitute sufficient safeguards for the absent communicating person.

-Rule 507.
-Political Vote.
+RULE 507.
+POLITICAL VOTE.